jhegemann/OpenCapsule/README.md

 ## License
 OpenCapsule is GPLv3 licensed and thereby 100%
 Open Source Software.
 See LICENSE for details.
+Contributions are expressly welcome.

 ## Example
 To check if OpenCapsule works on your machine we provide two (artificial) capsule images placed in the `test` folder.
 Go to the `test` directory and call

 ```
 ./OpenCapsule -s
 ```

 to analyze the test images.
 Your results will be placed in the `global_out` folder.
 To compare them with the results provided by us call

 ```
 diff global_out/reference.dat result/reference.dat
 diff global_out/sequence.dat result/sequence.dat
 ```

 If these files are equal,
-you can try to change some values in the configuration file or add some new variables.
+you can try to change some values in the configuration file or add some new variables to get a feeling for the effects of these changes.
 See below for details about the configuration file.

 ## Frequent Issues